streamich/freestyler/README.md

 **Static vs Dynamic templates**

 *Static template* is injected into the DOM only *once* and only when the component is actually rendered *for the first time*.
-It stays in the DOM forever.
+It stays in the DOM until there is at least one mounted component that uses that template.

-*Dynamic template* is updated on *every* re-render of a component and is removed from the DOM once the component in unmounted.
+*Dynamic template* is updated on *every* re-render of a component it is specific to that components instance and is removed from the DOM once the component in unmounted.

 **First generation**

-First generation React styling don't allow you to write styling in JavaScript, instead, you have to use a *CSS pre-processor*.
+First generation React styling libraries don't allow you to write styling in JavaScript, instead, you have to use a *CSS pre-processors*.

   - *Notable example*: [`css-modules`](https://github.com/css-modules/css-modules)